Albuquerque Mayoral Event Interrupted By Drone With Sex Toy, Candidate Punched

-Category: World Politics Hits: 2Speculation is that it was a coordinated attack meant to disrupt the event and embarass Gonzales, a Democrat.
+Category: World Politics Hits: 3Speculation is that it was a coordinated attack meant to disrupt the event and embarass Gonzales, a Democrat.
 Source: KOB4 ALBUQUERQUE, N.M. — A video posted to social media is revealing more details about the reported assault on Bernalillo County Sheriff Manny Gonzales during a Tuesday night mayoral campaign event in Albuquerque.
 According to a criminal complaint, Gonzales was giving a speech at Revel Entertainment when a drone dangling an adult toy started to fly in front of him.
 The owner of Revel reportedly pulled the drone from the air, prompting 20-year-old Kaelyn Dreyer to grab the drone from the owner.
 "At some point, some people sprung up and they were carrying signs and it was a coordinated effort, very intentional and these people were trained," Gonzales said.
 Need the latest on *ahem* dildo-gate?
 Sheriff Gonzales says he thinks his rival's campaign could be behind the stunt, both the campaign, and the suspect, deny coordination. https://t.co/bFy38XyN58 pic.twitter.com/Y9N5Z8QiO1 — Elise Kaplan (@EliseKapNM) June 3, 2021

 Read more https://crooksandliars.com/2021/06/albuquerque-mayoral-event-interrupted